Safe use of drones

 How do I find out more information about flying drones?

-Drone legislation is changing rapidly, so to access the most up to date information on drones visit the Civil Aviation Authority and Drone Safe websites.
+Drone legislation is changing rapidly, so to access the most up to date information on drones visit the Civil Aviation Authority website.
 From 30 November 2019, anyone responsible for a drone, an unmanned aircraft (including model aircraft) must register as a Pilot and complete an online educational pack.
 Both of these requirements are compulsory.
 Further information on the new regulations can be found here.